Plastic Free Merton

 Death of our oceans.

-The final episode of Sir David Attenborough’s popular Blue Planet II series highlighted the serious harm we are inflicting on our oceans by dumping a truck load of plastic waste into these precious ecosystems every minute!
+Sir David Attenborough’s popular Blue Planet II series highlighted the serious harm we are inflicting on our oceans by dumping a truck load of plastic waste into these precious ecosystems every minute!

 Plastics, by their nature, decompose very slowly, breaking down into tiny pieces know as micro plastics.
 These are mistaken for food by innocent ocean life, causing death to millions of fish, birds and mammals, and enabling plastics to enter our food chain.